OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 ![](bt1_rotated_entity.png)

-# The Ogre Environment {#TheOgreEnvironment}
+# Plugins {#TheOgreEnvironment}

-On Windows, the library and configuration files for Ogre can be found in the @c bin folder of your OgreSDK.
-On Unix they are split into @c share/OGRE for configuration files, @c lib/ for libraries and  @c lib/OGRE for Plugins.

-## Libraries and Plugins {#LibrariesandPlugins}

-Ogre is divided into three library groups: main libraries, plugins, and third-party libraries.

-### Main libraries

-The main library group contains the OgreMain library itself and the component libraries that rely on it.
-OgreMain is named @c OgreMain.dll or @c libOgreMain.so depending on your platform.
-This library must be included in all of your Ogre applications.

-### Plugins

-The second group of shared libraries are the plugins.
-Ogre pushes a good portion of its functionality into shared libraries so that they may be turned on or off easily.
-The core plugins that are included with Ogre have names that start with @c "Plugin_" and @c "Codec_".
-You can also write your own plugins.

-Ogre also uses plugins for the different render systems (such as OpenGL, DirectX, etc).
-These plugins start with @c "RenderSystem_".
-This is also so that you can add only the systems you will need.
-This can be useful if you write shaders that rely on a particular system, because you can simply remove the incompatible system so that the program won't try to run incorrect code.
-This also means you can write your own plugins if you want to extend Ogre into another render system.

-### Third-party Plugins

-The last major group contains third-party libraries and other general support libraries.
-Ogre is focused sharply on being a graphics rendering library.
-This group makes it easy to integrate external libraries to add things like physics, input, and GUI systems.
+Third-party plugins make it easy to integrate external libraries to add things like physics, input, and GUI systems.
 These libraries are used together to form a full game development environment.
 You might find this piecemeal approach a little strange, but it is a very common design pattern in large software projects.
 It is harder to comprehend at first, but it is a much more flexible approach when you want to start building more complicated scenes.

-The Ogre demos and SDK include some of these third-party libraries.
+The SDK includes some of these third-party libraries.
 The [Simple DirectMedia Layer](https://www.libsdl.org/) is used to manage input events and distribute them to Ogre.
 You can also make use of [Assimp](https://www.assimp.org/) through the @ref AssimpCodec.
 This library allows you to load many popular geometry formats like .obj.
-There are other libraries (not included with Ogre) that offer functionality such as sound and physics.
+There are other libraries (not included with the SDK) that offer functionality such as sound and physics.

-### Testing vs Release
+## Testing vs Release

 When you're building your application you can just leave every plugin activated.
 This will allow you to experiment with using them or not.
 But when you get ready to distribute a release build of your work, then you will want to deactivate any of the plugins you are not using.